 Trump Accounts are designed to be long-term.
-The money is meant to stay invested until your child turns 18.
-If you try to take it out before then, there are real consequences.
+The money is meant to stay invested until your child turns 18, and before then, the law simply doesn't let you take it out.

 Here's how it works.

-The general rule is simple: you can't withdraw from a Trump Account before January 1 of the year the child turns 18.
-The money is locked in.
+The rule is strict: nothing can be withdrawn from a Trump Account before January 1 of the calendar year the child turns 18.
+Not for a first home.
+Not for medical bills.
+Not for school.
+The only exception is the death of the beneficiary.

 What's the Penalty?

 After the child turns 18, the Trump Account converts to a traditional IRA.
 From that point forward, it follows standard IRA rules.
-If the account holder withdraws money before age 59 and a half, a 10% early withdrawal penalty applies, plus the withdrawal is taxed as ordinary income.
+Withdrawals before age 59½ trigger a 10% early withdrawal penalty on top of ordinary income tax on the earnings, unless one of the standard IRA exceptions above applies.

-Before age 18, the program doesn't provide for discretionary withdrawal at all, except in the cases listed above.
-This is one of the key differences when you compare Trump Accounts to a 529 plan, which has more flexible withdrawal rules for education expenses.
+Before age 18, the program doesn't provide for withdrawals at all.
+This is one of the key differences when you compare Trump Accounts to a 529 plan, which lets families spend on education along the way.

 What About the Government's $1,000 Seed?